Home › Forums › Journal Club Case Discussion Forum › February 2019 Journal Club Case

 – Acute on Chronic/degenerative facet (left lumbar)

-– Myofascial referral from lumbar musculature (lumbar multifidus, erector spinae, QL)
+– Myofascial referral from lumbar musculature (lumbar multifidus, erector spinae, QL)2.
+Based on the objective findings, are there any other tests that you would have performed?

 – Common positions at work?